Mukhtar al-Thaqafi: Counter-coup

 After eliminating his opposition, Mukhtar enacted punitive measures against those involved in the battle of Karbala.
 He executed most of them, including Umar ibn Sa'd and Shimr ibn Ziljawshan.
-Many others were killed under the pretext of their direct or indirect involvement in the battle, while about ten thousand Kufans fled to Basra.
+Many others were killed on the pretext of their direct or indirect involvement in the battle, while about ten thousand Kufans fled to Basra.
 The houses of many absconders were destroyed.
 This further reduced Arab support for Mukhtar and he became increasingly reliant on mawali.

 Battle of Khazir

 Two days after reasserting control over Kufa, Mukhtar dispatched Ibn al-Ashtar with a thirteen thousand-strong force to confront the approaching Umayyad army led by Ibn Ziyad.
 Some of Mukhtar's soldiers carried a chair, circling around it, which they claimed belonged to Ali and would give them victory in the battle.
 The idea is said to have been Mukhtar's.
 He had invented it to increase his support among more religious people and compared it to the Ark of the Covenant, but orientalist Julius Wellhausen holds he was not the originator of the concept.
 He allowed them to carry the chair, as he needed their zeal.
 The armies met at the banks of Khazir River in early August 686.
 The Umayyad army was defeated, and many of the senior Umayyad military leaders including Ibn Ziyad and Husayn ibn Numayr al-Sakuni were killed.
 The exact date of the battle is unknown, although some sources put it on 6 August, coinciding with 10 Muharram, the date of Husayn's death.
 The death of Ibn Ziyad was seen as the fulfillment of Mukhtar's promise of revenge against Husayn's killers.